 - 1. To familiarise students with the duties and responsibilities of an IT Demonstrator. - 2.
 To provide information about the administrative processes of the role, key contacts and wage information. - 3.
-To provide an overview of the main IT skills sessions delivered within the Faculty and identify how the courses relate to each other. - 4.
+To provide an overview of the main IT skills sessions delivered within the faculty and identify how the courses relate to each other. - 4.
 To identify any significant changes to the courses and to update returning demonstrators. - 5.
 To assess IT skills competency of applicants and returning demonstrators, to ensure that they are sufficiently proficient in IT and IT-problem-solving skills. - 6.
-To introduce main teaching techniques to be employed by Demonstrators in the classroom, and provide the opportunity to practise and gain awareness of these skills prior to teaching. - 7.
-To underpin principles of the Higher Education Academy Professional Standards Framework, Descriptor level 1 (Associate Fellow). - 8.
-To place the role of demonstrator and the teaching methodologies in context of local and national research. - 9.
+To introduce main teaching techniques to be employed by Demonstrators in the classroom and provide the opportunity to practise and gain awareness of these skills prior to teaching. - 7.
+To underpin principles of the Professional Standards Framework set out by Advance HE, Descriptor level 1 (Associate Fellow). - 8.
 To answer questions regarding the post and ensure familiarity with the role prior to the start of the academic year.